Stef-Github-Acc/MERN_Exercise_Tracker/README.md

 I initialized a Node.js project in the backend directory and installed dependencies like Express for the server framework, Mongoose for MongoDB interactions, and other essentials.

 **Frontend Development:**
-I used `create-react-app` to quickly set up my React project in the frontend directory.
-This provided a solid foundation for building the user interface.
+I used `npm create vite@latest exercises_ui -- --template react` to quickly set up my React project.
+This provided the foundation for building the user interface.

 **Connecting the Frontend and Backend:**
 I made sure that my React app could communicate with the Express server by setting up appropriate API routes and handling requests to the backend.